Mobile Food Truck

 A mobile food truck refers to a motorized, mobile, self-contained vehicle that is equipped to cook, prepare and/or serve food.
-Food trailers also fall under this category; however, they are not permitted to operate on public roadways (only private property).
+Food trailers also fall under this category, but are regulated differently than mobile food trucks.

 What is the difference between on-street and off-street food trucks?